 What top tips do you have for York students preparing for today’s job market and life after graduation?

-Get as much experience as you can, as early as you can (I understand this might be a bit difficult at the minute with COVID restrictions) but any sort of experience with children will be valuable on your job applications.
+Get as much experience as you can, as early as you can, any sort of experience with children will be valuable on your job applications.
 I volunteered at Osbaldwick Primary as part of the ‘York Students in Schools’ programme with the university and would highly recommend doing something similar if possible.
 You may also consider tutoring if you are looking for a paid way to gain more experience.